4 dead, 2 wounded in Southern California stabbings

 GARDEN GROVE, Calif.
 (AP) - A man killed four people and wounded two in a string of robberies and stabbings in California’s Orange County before he was arrested, police said Wednesday.

-The 33-year-old Garden Grove man was taken into custody after dropping a knife and a gun, authorities said.
+The 33-year-old Garden Grove man was taken into custody after he came out of a 7-Eleven store and dropped a knife and a gun that he had taken from a security guard before fatally stabbing him, police said.
 His name wasn’t immediately released.

 The violence appeared to be random and the only known motives appear to be “robbery, hate, homicide,” Garden Grove police Lt.
 Carl Whitney said at a news conference.